move with a certain grace, like skaters

 picture, drawn by a dying woman, pulls apart

 brittle surface of our lives to show

 the gaps in our broken world let in no darkness

 pieces of our lives are held in place

 by what so often looks just like his absence.

-The extraordinary sculpture which is described and shown here was used as a focus for meditation in a ‘day of silence’ led by David Runcorn in which Tessa and I took part, and during which this sonnet was written.
+The remarkable sculpture which is described and shown here was used as a focus for meditation in a ‘day of silence’ led by David Runcorn in which Tessa and I took part, and during which this sonnet was written.
 Scilla Verney died before completing the engraving, but a version has been created from her sketches at David Runcorn’s (then) church, St Stephen’s Ealing.
-I think its power derives principally from its paradox: the crucified (female) “figure” at its centre is not there.
+I think its power derives principally from its paradox: the apparent crucified (female) figure at its centre is not there.